Jump to navigation

 29. What is Dual Eligibility?

-Members with coverage by Medicare and Medicaid are referred to as Medicare-Medicaid enrollees.
-Providers are reminded that Medicaid is always the payer of last resort, therefore, services for Medicare-Medicaid enrollees must be billed first to Medicare.
+Members with coverage by Medicare and Health First Colorado (Colorado's Medicaid Program) are referred to as Medicare-Medicaid enrollees.
+Providers are reminded that Health First Colorado is always the payer of last resort, therefore, services for Medicare-Medicaid enrollees must be billed first to Medicare.
 Providers must be able to show evidence that claims for members with dual eligibility, where appropriate, have been denied by Medicare prior to submission to the Colorado Medical Assistance Program.
 Per the Provider Participation Agreement, this evidence must be retained for six years following the Medicare denial.
 The Colorado Medical Assistance Program requires that the Medicare Standard Paper Remit (SPR) accompany any paper claims submitted for Medicare-Medicaid enrollees.

 30. What is Presumptive Eligibility (PE)?

-Presumptive Eligibility (PE) allows children age 18 and under and pregnant women to be enrolled in either Medicaid or CHP+ as presumptively eligible.
-Medicaid PE for children includes coverage of all Medicaid covered services.
-However, Medicaid PE for pregnant women only covers outpatient services.
+Presumptive Eligibility (PE) allows children age 18 and under and pregnant women to be enrolled in either Health First Colorado (Colorado's Medicaid Program) or Child Health Plan Plus (CHP+) as presumptively eligible.
+Health First Colorado PE for children includes coverage of all Health First Colorado-covered services.
+However, Health First Colorado PE for pregnant women only covers outpatient services.

 31. What is the Modified Medical Program?